-- Collects mail from the DCLA mailbox, redistributes mail such as sending membership forms to the Assistant Treasurer, and is responsible for payment of annual fee for box rental;
+Collects mail from the DCLA mailbox and is responsible for payment of annual fee for box rental;

-The Membership Secretary is responsible for maintaining the membership records and mailing list for the Association.
-In particular, the Assistant Treasurer:
+The Membership Director is responsible for maintaining the membership records and mailing list for the Association.
+In particular, the Membership Director:

-- Maintains the file of membership forms; provides information such as whether a specific individual is a member;
+Provides information to DCLA Board such as whether a specific individual is a member;

 The ALA Council Representative is responsible for representing the Association and its Executive Board within the American Library Association.
 The Chapter Representative is a voting member of the ALA Council and as such must exercise a considerable degree of independence, initiative, and judgment in voting and representing DCLA on the ALA Council.
 In particular, the Chapter Representative: